Resistance Distance and Linearized Optimal Transport on Graphs: Characterizations of resistance distance

-The mean length $\mathbb{E}[\Gamma]$ is the expected duration of the walk.
-If $\mathbb{E}[\Gamma] < \infty$ then the walk stops almost surely in finite time, so we define $X_\Gamma$ to be the position of the random walk at the stopping time.
-Having defined stopping rules, we can define the generalized hitting time between $\alpha, \beta$.
+With slight abuse, we write $\ep{S | X_0\sim \mu}$ to denote the expected length of the corresponding walk conditioned on an initial distribution $\mu\in\Prob(V)$.
+If $\ep{S | X_0\sim \mu }< \infty$, then the walk stops almost surely in finite time, so we define $X_{S}$ to be the position of the random walk at the stopping time.
+This leads to a notion of the generalized hitting time between $\mu, \nu$.